St. Stephen, New Brunswick: Economy

-The Ganong Bros.
-Company continues to be the town's most significant employer.
-Other employers with factories are located along Progress Avenue, and include flakeboard and resin manufacture, a machine shop, a bottler, a marine environmental remediation business, and a cannabis products manufacturer.
-The town has a wide variety of small businesses, a list of which can be found in the local business directory.
+Ganong Bros. remains the town's most significant employer.
+Other manufacturing employers along Progress Avenue include a flakeboard and resin plant, a machine shop, a bottling facility, a marine environmental remediation business, and a cannabis products manufacturer.
+The town also hosts a wide variety of small businesses; a full listing appears in the local business directory.

 St. Stephen has three media organizations: two radio stations and a newspaper.
-CHTD-FM, known as "98.1 Charlotte FM", plays adult contemporary music and offers regular news updates.
-CJRI-FM broadcasts from Fredericton studios and operates a St. Stephen transmitter at 99.9 on the FM dial, offering a southern gospel music format along with Canadian news, weather and sports.
-Founded in 1865, the Saint Croix Courier is the town's weekly newspaper, and also publishes a weekend edition, the Courier Weekend.
-The Courier is one of the few papers in New Brunswick that is not owned by the Irving family.
+CHTD-FM, known as "98.1 Charlotte FM," plays adult contemporary music and provides regular news updates.
+CJRI-FM broadcasts from studios in Fredericton and operates a St. Stephen transmitter at 99.9 FM, offering a southern gospel music format along with Canadian news, weather, and sports.
+Founded in 1865, the Saint Croix Courier is the town's weekly newspaper and also publishes a weekend edition, Courier Weekend.
+It is one of the few newspapers in New Brunswick not owned by the Irving family.

-St. Stephen has a number of elementary and two secondary schools, a public library, several churches, two museums, two community swimming pools, an enclosed hockey arena, a number of retirement homes, and a 44-bed hospital.
-St. Andrews, some 30 km distant, was the county seat until the county system was replaced in the 1960s, and thus was the location for the courthouse and gaol for the region, until the courthouse moved to St Stephen.
-In 2015, the province proposed to remove those functions entirely to Saint John.
+The town has several elementary schools and two secondary schools, a public library, several churches, two museums, two community swimming pools, an enclosed hockey arena, multiple retirement homes, and a 44-bed hospital.
+Saint Andrews, located about 30 km away, served as the county seat until New Brunswick abolished its county government system in the 1960s, and it housed the regional courthouse and gaol until the courthouse was relocated to St. Stephen.
+In 2015, the provincial government proposed moving those judicial functions entirely to Saint John.

-St. Stephen can be described as government town, with large offices for federal government services such as Canada Post and Canada Border Services Agency, provincial government services such as Service New Brunswick, and municipal government services such as Solid Waste and Zoning.
+St. Stephen can be described as a government town, hosting major offices for federal services such as Canada Post and the Canada Border Services Agency, provincial services such as Service New Brunswick, and municipal departments including Solid Waste and Zoning.

 Education

-Education in St. Stephen includes 4 public schools and 1 private school:
+Education in St. Stephen includes four public schools and one private school: